Exscientia/molflux/docs/source/pages/datasets/loading.md

-Your datasets can be stored in various places; they can be in the `molflux.datasets` catalogue, on your local machine's disk, on a remote disk, on the HuggingFace datasets hub, and in in-memory data structures like Arrow tables, Python dictionaries, and Pandas
+Your datasets can be stored in various places; they can be in the `molflux.datasets` catalogue, on your local machine's disk, on a remote disk, on the HuggingFace datasets hub, and in in-memory data structures such as Arrow tables, Python dictionaries, and Pandas
 DataFrames.
-Wherever a dataset is stored, ``molflux.datasets`` can load it.
+In all of these cases, ``molflux.datasets`` can load it.

 ## HuggingFace Hub